fravila08/PokemonPortfolio/README.md

 - User can collect gym badges by exploring the application.
 - User can send me an email via the contact from in the contact page.

+## Things I would do differently:
+- A heavy amount of Modals were utilized throughout this project and each modal consists of its own component.
+Although it works well, I would like to figure out a way to use one modal whose content would change depending on the action causing the modal to be revealed.

+- Restarting the application views to add functionality, depending on the type of request rather than making an independent view for each individual action.
+Having a view for each request and desired information works well and makes the views and functionality of the application easy to follow, but hurts the application’s overall efficiency.

+## Future Improvements:
+- Implement more testing features in both React and Django.
+Currently, I am learning to utilize Jest with React to create test and will soon add more efficient test to my components.
+- Stop the re-rendering of application!
+Currently, certain axios calls make the page re-render to allow new user data to appear.
+This could be fixed by using some JavaScript functionality to alter specific elements rather than rendering the entire page all over again.
+- Implement an API to verify user emails and a password verifying functionality when signing up for an account.
+- I would like to change my Back-End framework to run on Node.js and change my database to MongoDB, to determine which type of database would work best with this application.

 ## Got any advice?